awi-response/garmin_fpl/README.md

 it is based on these steps:

 **1. 20230704_WPnameChanger.py:**
-Originally, when exported from MACS-MissionPlanner (vXX.XX), the waypoint-IDs are named e.g., 'FL02_A' or FL05_B', numbered consecutively in the order they were in the MACS-MissionPlanner .xml-file.(TODO @Tabea: explain this better).
-And the comments are based on the names visible in this upper left panel.
-If you do not change the order of the flightlines, the IDs and comments should be in the same numbering order.
-HOWEVER: for each mission, the IDs will start at FL01_A again.When importing many waypoints into the GTN, this will become very confusing, and complicate communication with the pilots.
+Background: Originally, when exported from MACS-MissionPlanner (vXX.XX), the waypoint-IDs are named FLll_A/FLll_B (ll being linenumber) e.g., 'FL02_A' or FL05_B', numbered consecutively in the order they were in the MACS-MissionPlanner .xml-file.
+The comments are based on the names visible in this upper left panel.
+Careful, this comments do not change the order of the flightlines.
+The waypoint name (FLll_A/FLll_B) is automatically derived by the **display** order of the flightlines.
+HENCE: when exporting the mission, the IDs will start at FL01_A, independent on changed or adapted names.
+Make sure to order the lines correspondingly in the MACS mission planner so the displayed order matches the order of flightlines.
+When importing many different targets into the GTN, the identical naming of lightlines will become very confusing.
+It complicates the communication with the pilots.
 We therefore recommend renaming the waypoints and creating unique IDs and comments.

 This script does that job for you: It creates an intermediate file ('*_user_renamed.wpt') for each mission, where the ID and comment are updated based on the NAME of the original '*_user.wpt' file.
 We therefore require the following file naming conventions for missions: